Getting Started with OPEA¶

 export host_ip="localhost"

-Set up proxies if you are behind a firewall:
+Set up proxies if the machine is behind a firewall:

 Set up other specific use-case environment variables in set_env.sh

 before running it.
-For example, this is where you can change the model(s) to run with.
+For example, this is where model(s) can be changed.

 cd ChatQnA/docker_compose/intel/cpu/xeon/